 For visual impact, feature walls are considered best used sparingly.
 Too many feature walls and you can overload the senses instead of creating interest.

-If you are wanting to create more than one feature wall in or outside your home, consider using the same material or colour to create a cohesive aesthetic.
+If you are wanting to create more than one feature wall design in or outside your home, consider using the same material or colour to create a cohesive aesthetic.

 3. Where should I install a feature wall?